phreborn/MLCAF/Tutorial/WritingCustomObservables.md

   const double retval = MjjMax;
   return retval;
 ```
 After implementing the above, the observable should be ready to be compiled - almost.
-We want to read a CompositeParticleContainer, but your c++ doesn't know what this is.
+We use a CompositeParticleContainer, but your c++ doesn't know what this is.
 So let's include the corresponding header file
 ```
 #include "xAODParticleEvent/CompositeParticleContainer.h"
 ```